 Once the speaker is plugged in, it will start up.
 Give it a few minutes to fully initialize, and then you will hear ascending chimes.

 Your speaker will then ask you to complete the setup in your Amazon Alexa app.
 In order to complete the setup, you must have the Amazon Alexa app installed on your device.
-It is a free download off the App Store.
+It is a free download off the App Store, and is also available on the Android Play Store.
 Your Echo Dot will not respond to your commands or do anything until you've completed or have exitted from setup mode.

 Once the Amazon Alexa app is installed, be sure to log in to your Amazon account to utilize Amazon services such as Amazon Music and Amazon Prime Video.
 You are able to make a free Amazon account for this.